- Age: Two years through adult

 - Setting: US and International

-- Health status: Healthy and those with elevated chronic disease risk (coronary heart disease/cardiovascular disease, T2D, metabolic syndrome and obese).
+- Health status: Healthy and those with elevated chronic disease risk (CHD/CVD, type 2 diabetes, metabolic syndrome and obesity).

 - Size of study groups: The sample size must be 10 or more subjects for each study group.
 For example, this would include 10 patients in the intervention group and 10 patients in the control or comparison group